ArcBees/gwtp-eclipse-plugin/README.md

 * Juno, Kepler or later.

 ##Download
-Alpha can be retreived from update site here: (Testing still goign on)
+Alpha can be retreived from update site here: (Testing still going on)

 * Update site: http://arcbees.github.io/gwtp-eclipse-plugin/